dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

 environment, see the :ref:`leap_dev_env` section.

-Up to 1000 of your newest problem submissions are stored and accessible in the Leap service for up to 365 days; if your number of problem submissions exceeds 1000, the Leap service begins to delete the oldest ones.
+Up to 1000 of your newest problem submissions are stored and accessible in the Leap service for up to 365 days; if the number of your problem submissions exceeds 1000, the Leap service begins to delete the oldest ones.

 .. [#]  Projects with the **Trial Plan** account type do not include the use of